briochemc/GEOTRACES.jl/ReadMe.md

  2312.0
 ```

-> Note that [OceanographyCruises.jl](https://github.com/briochemc/OceanographyCruises.jl) will likely undergo breaking changes soon to also leverage the tabular data functionality of DataFrames.jl.
-So this part of the API for GEOTRACES.jl may change accordingly.
+> Note I will simply move the functionality of [OceanographyCruises.jl](https://github.com/briochemc/OceanographyCruises.jl) (e.g., finding a transect "cruise track" using a salesman-problem algorithm) into GEOTRACES and apply functions directly to the dataframe returned by `observations`.

 I hope you find this tool useful!
 Suggestions and PRs welcome!